turif/interviewQuestions/README.md

 -->mvn clean package

 3. running the compiled binary
-The first parameter is the name of topic which should be read by storm.
+The first parameter of KafkaSenderMain is the name of topic which should be read by Storm.

 -->storm jar storm-kafka-sender-1.0.jar com.nventdata.kafkasender.KafkaSenderMain neverwinter

+# Starting the flink Cluster

+1. #$FLINK_DIR/bin/start-local.sh &

+# Building and Running Flink Kafka Sender

+1.  building the FAT jar.
+The FAT jar contains all 3rd party dependencies of Flink.

+-->mvn clean package

+2. running the compiled binary
+The first parameter of KafkaSenderMain is the name of topic which should be read by Flink.

+flink run flink-kafka-sender-1.0.jar neverwinter